-Apple to improve iOS notifications by snapping up app developer?Alex Wagner - Deputy Managing Editor, News Desk
+Apple to improve iOS notifications by snapping up app developer?Alex Wagner - Editorial Director of News and Content

 There are some aspects of Apple's iOS that people can argue back and forth about, like whether it's easy to use or just too dumbed down, but there's one thing that many can agree on: the notification system is not great, especially compared to webOS and Android.
 After featuring the same pop-up, intrusive notifications since the original iPhone's introduction in 2007, a new report claims that Apple may finally be working to improve the situation.
 According to Cult of Mac, Apple is attempting to buy a developer with presence in the App Store to help improve the iOS notification system.
 Just which dev Apple has its eyes on is unknown, but one of the possibilities is Appremix, which is responsible for the notification app Boxcar.